 An explosion injury may occur in an industrial setting as a result of a gas leak or a blast involving a gasoline powered machine or tool.
 With homeowners using natural gas or propane, people in houses or apartments also are at risk of injury.
 Depending on the circumstances, an injury at home may be grounds for a premises liability claim.

 A victim of an explosion burns may be coping with the most serious third-or fourth-degree burn injuries.
 Severe burns may require lengthy hospitalization, rehabilitation, and a lifetime of medical treatment.
 In addition to pain and suffering, a burn injury victim may endure significant financial losses related to skyrocketing medical bills, loss of income and other deep monetary losses.

 A burn injury lawyer in Georgia with our firm knows how to skillfully negotiate a full and fair settlement for a client facing steep losses.
 We are not afraid to take a case to trial if necessary.

 When people are seriously burned and injured, they may require specialized care and long-term treatment.
-In Augusta, Georgia, the community is lucky to have the Joseph M. Still Burn Center at Doctors Hospital.
+In Georgia, the community is lucky to have the Joseph M. Still Burn Center at Doctors Hospital in Augusta.
 The medical professionals at the burn center have experience and access to the latest technology.
 Burn patients receive exceptional care from a respected, multidisciplinary team of providers.